wheel-me/backend-developer-code-challenge/README.md

 The purpose of this coding challenge is to see your coding style and level.

 ## API-routes
-Use a python-web framework (we recommend flask, but you are free to choose whatever) to write an API.
+Use python (3.6 or later) and a web-framework (we recommend flask, but you are free to choose whatever framework you like) to write a REST-API.
 The API should handle the following two routes:

 1. GET to `/` should return "Ok"